Internal Organ Damage as a Result of a Car Accident

 - Fractured ribs: Not only are fractured ribs extremely painful, but they can also be dangerous.
 A broken rib can puncture a person's lungs or damage their blood vessels, resulting in a medical emergency or even death.
 Recovering from broken ribs is a long and painful process.

-- Internal bleeding: Internal bleeding is one of the most common injuries from car accidents, but it can also be the deadliest.
+- Internal bleeding: Internal bleeding is one of the most common injuries from car accidents, but it can also be one of the most deadly.
 When doctors cannot locate where the bleed is happening, they are unable to treat it.
 Additionally, when the patient has a ruptured blood vessel, it can cause bleeding that will not clot.
 Even the formation of blood clots can be dangerous because they prevent a person's blood from circulating.
 When internal bleeding is not treated correctly, or medical professionals cannot identify the internal bleeding source, death can occur quickly.